AABearBots/First-Closed-Doors-Competition/README.md

 Click **Next** and **Connect** in the following screen.

-> **NOTE**: Please bear in mind that this connection method is provisional and will soon be changed for a secure one.
+> **NOTE**: Please bear in mind that this connection string allows you to browse data in the testnet environment.
+When you produce your own bot it will store data in its own storage for which you will get your own connection string.

 Storage Explorer will load on the following screen: